afkramer/tic-tac-toe/README.md

 I also ended up using two "loop do" loops.
 According to the curriculum this loop type is not used often, so I think perhaps I overlooked a better alternative.

 In addition, I am having trouble remembering to commit to Git often.
 In a team working with other developers this can really lead to problems.
 I tend to jump around and work on different methods in different classes at the same time, which makes it even more important to commit often.

+## Testing
+I revisited this project to add tests using Rspec.
+It was a great way to learn the syntax of Rspec and concentrate on what kinds of tests are necessary to have a good test suite.
+I ended up changing a few things here and there to be able to test more easily.
+All in all I think it will be a good basis for the next project, which is to implement Connect 4 using TDD principles.